dmhendricks/wordpress-base-plugin/README.md

 #### The short version:

 1. Clone repository to your `plugins` directory
-1. Change the four variables in [package.json](https://github.com/dmhendricks/wordpress-base-plugin/wiki#setting-initial-variables)
+1. Change the four variables in [package.json](https://github.com/dmhendricks/wordpress-base-plugin/wiki#setting-initial-variables).
+Modify [plugin.json](https://github.com/dmhendricks/wordpress-base-plugin/blob/master/plugin.json) as necessary.
 1. Run `npm install; gulp rename; composer install`
 1. (optional) For some of the included examples to work, you'll also want to run: `bower install; gulp;`